RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/hash-backup/README.md

 -

 - First configure all the parameters in the `backup.conf` file.
 Please note that the key and passphrase should be provided and be kept safe and backed up elsewhere.
+- The passphrase will be taken from the environment variable HBPASS whenever access to the backup is requested.
+A passphrase secures backup data: - for users in hosted or managed environments, like a VPS - when the backup directory is on USB thumb drives - when the backup directory is on mounted storage like Google Drive, Amazon Cloud Drive, Dropbox, etc. additional details here - [HashBackup Security](http://www.hashbackup.com/technical/security)
 - Then configure the remote destinations (if any) to send the backups to in the `dest.conf` file.
 Please look at the hashbackup documentation for more info on this.
 For a start FTP and Amazon s3 examples are included.
 Please note to leave the `dir` at any value since this will be eventually be replaced by the script based on the `ROOT_REMOTE_PATH` and `INPUTS` specified in the `backup.conf` file.
 - Then run the initialization scripts
 ```shell